dmamills/opensourceradio/README.md

 # opensourceradio

-a proof of concept for self hosting streaming radio.
+a proof of concept for self hosting streaming radio. [come and check it out](http://radio.yomills.com)

 ## example